Sepang

-Pekan Sepang is a small border town and also a mukim in Sepang District, Selangor, Malaysia.
+Sepang (/ms/ SUH-pung) is a small border town (pekan) and also a mukim in Sepang District, Selangor, Malaysia.
 The most known part of the town is its western part, which contains both Kuala Lumpur International Airport – Malaysia's largest airport – and the Sepang International Circuit, where the Malaysian F1 Grand Prix was and Malaysian MotoGP Grand Prix is held.

+History

+The town was said to be named after the sepang (Biancaea sappan) tree.

+Prior to the building of the airport, Sepang as is with the rest of its district relied heavily on rubber.
+There were 3 major plantations that existed across Sepang as of 1991: Ladang Sepang, Ladang Sopic and Lo Thiam Estate altogether covering 3415 hectares.
+Wild tigers were often encountered in these plantations endangering or taking lives of rubber tappers leading to high profile hunts between 1910s and the 1920s; this threat was pervasive as far late as the 1950s.
+Wild sun bears were a similar problem: in 1959, a rubber tapper was reported to kill a bear measuring 260 lb attacking him and 2 other colleagues.

 Administrative divisions

 The area of Mukim Sepang covers 198.08 km^{2}.
 There are 6 Malay villages, 2 Chinese New villages and 31 neighbourhoods in this mukim.